-And Malalimpias, a favourite of the guides, is one of the most challenging and longest trails, but the effort is rewarded with one of the largest waterfalls in Mashpi, which cascades down 60 m (190 feet).
+And Malalimpias, a favorite of the guides, is one of the most challenging and longest trails, but the effort is rewarded with one of the largest waterfalls in Mashpi, which cascades down 60 m (ca. 197ft).
 You can always return via the cable car.

 There’s another way to submerge yourself in Mashpi’s life aquatic: walking through the rivers, the threads that tie the waterfalls together.

 Take the Magnolia trail down the steep hill, pausing to take in the view from the lookout over the jungle.
 Then down, down, passing the Magnolia waterfall itself.
 Finally, the path ends and the only way to continue is to take to water.